-The following is a guest post about working at Yandex and the general Russian work culture in Moscow as an expat by Vlad Alexeyenko.
+The following is a guest post about working at Yandex and the general Russian work culture in Moscow as a Canadian expat.

 I have lived in Moscow for over 2 years now.
 Currently, I work in strategy at a popular short video app and before that, I spent 2 years working at Yandex, a Russian tech giant.
 Here is a look at my story about coming to Moscow and starting my career in Russia.

 I was born in Ukraine, grew up in Canada, and graduated from the University of Toronto at the end of 2017.
 I had a real desire to experience living in Europe, particularly in Moscow with its rich cultural life, diverse entertainment options, and familiar language environment.

 As I was writing my final university paper and preparing for exams, I started hunting for jobs in Moscow.

 I quickly learned that Moscow’s private-sector job market is actually very diverse.
 Here are some of the industries with great career opportunities and decent salaries for potential expats coming to Russia.